 Efficiency comes from making informed comparisons.
 Instead of choosing the lowest-cost option, evaluate:

-Investing in preventive and structured care often reduces higher costs in the future, making it a more sustainable choice.
+Investing in preventive and structured elder care at home or in a facility often reduces higher costs in the future, making it a more sustainable choice.
+You can also review the Epoch FAQs page for answers to common concerns families have before making a decision.

 Clarity in elder care decisions comes from balancing multiple dimensions: medical, emotional, logistical, and financial.